Pick a scientifically developed, soothing audio-video theme to assist you at night

-Use Sleep Stimulation to lower the number of wake ups during the night and to enhance your sleep
+Use our Sleep Stimulation technology to lower the number of wake-ups and to enhance your sleep

-Keep your night peaceful.
-Nightly actively detects specific moments during your sleep and calms you down
+Enjoy peaceful night, as Nightly actively detects critical moments in your sleep and calms you down

-Wake up in the lightest sleep stage feeling well-rested and ready to start your next day
+Wake up at the optimal time feeling well-rested and ready to start your day

 Epidemiological studies show that about 30% of the world’s population suffer from sleep disorders.
 1/3 of these cases are chronic insomnia.
 Ohayan, M.M., Caulet, M., Priest, R.G., Guilleminault, C. (1997).
 DSM-IV and ICSD-90 insomnia symptoms and sleep dissatisfaction.
 Br J Psychiatry, 171:382–388.
 Many scientists assume that insomnia is a natural response to stress and anxiety (according to International Classification of Sleep Disorders).
 However, that adjustment insomnia can easily be transformed into a chronic one.
 Skalski, M. (2012).
 The Diagnosis and Treatment of Insomnia, Can’t Sleep?
 Issues of Being an Insomniac, Dr. Saddichha Sahoo (Ed.), InTech, DOI: 10.5772/31056.
 Listening to soothing music decreases heart rate, blood pressure, cortisol level, reduces anxiety and stress.
 White, J. M. (1992).
 Music therapy: An intervention to reduce anxiety in the myocardial infarction patient.
 Clinical Nurse Specialist, 6(2), 58-63.
 Miluk-Kolasa, B., Matejek, M., Stupnicki, R. (1996).
 The effects of music listening on changes in selected physiological parameters in adult pre-surgical patients.
 Journal of Music Therapy, 33, 208-218.
 Bartlett, D., Kaufman, D., Smeltekop, R. (1993).
 The effects of music listening and perceived sensory experiences on immune system as measured by Interleukin-1 and cortisol.
 Journal of Music Therapy, 30, 194-209.
 Mockel, M., Rocker, L., Stork, T., Vollert, J., Danne, O., Eichstadt, H., Muller, R., & Hochrein, H. (1994).
 Immediate physiological responses of healthy volunteers to different types of music: Cardiovascular, hormonal and mental changes.
 European Journal of Applied Physiology, 68, 451-459.
 Biley, F. C. (2000).
 The effects on patient well-being of music listening as a nursing intervention: A review of the literature.
 Journal of Clinical Nursing, 9, 668-677 Labbe ́, E., Booth, K., Jimerson, M., & Kawamura, N. (2004).
 The sound of music: Evaluating responses to different music genres, to be presented at the annual meeting of the Southeastern Psychological Association, Atlanta, GA, March Studies show that exposure to sounds before going to bed improves quality of sleep by 35%.
 Harmat, L., Takács, J., Bódizs, R. (2008).
 Music improves sleep quality in students.
 J Adv Nurs.
 2008 May;62(3):327-35.